roundcube/roundcubemail-helpdocs/en_US/settings/responses.rst

 Create a New Response
 ---------------------

-Click the + icon in the responses list footer to create a new response.
+Click the + icon in the response list footer to create a new response.
-Give it a name and enter the response text and finish with clicking the *Save* button.
+Give it a name, enter the response text and finish with clicking the *Save* button.

 Delete a Reponse
 ----------------

-The *Delete* button also located in the responses list footer will delete the currently selected item after displaying a confirmation dialog.
+The *Delete* button also located in the response list footer will delete the currently selected item after displaying a confirmation dialog.

 The button may be grayed out for global responses managed by the system administrator.